Page 2 of 4

 Cervical enlargement

-Widening of the spinal cord at C4-T1 where the large anterior horns contain motor neurons for the upper limb via the brachial plexus
+Widened segment of the spinal cord (C4-T1) containing motor neurons for the upper limb via the brachial plexus.

 Lumbar enlargement

-Widening of the spinal cord at L1-S3 where the motor neurons supply the lower limb via the lumbar and sacral plexuses
+Widened segment of the spinal cord (L1-S3) containing motor neurons for the lower limb via lumbar and sacral plexuses.

 Conus medullaris

-Cone-shaped terminal end of the spinal cord at L1-L2 in adults and L2-L3 in neonates
+The cone-shaped terminal end of the spinal cord, located at the L1-L2 vertebral level in adults.

 Cauda equina

-Bundle of lumbar and sacral nerve roots below the conus medullaris resembling a horse's tail; freely floating in CSF
+Bundle of lumbar and sacral nerve roots descending below the conus medullaris, resembling a horse's tail.

 Spinothalamic tract